 Needless to say, by the time I arrived at the store, I was no longer angry.
 In fact, I wasn’t even irritated but determined to show the same grace that God has shown to me time and time again.

-Remembering my assertion that the store would ‘have’ to re-collect my items, the Holy Spirit told me (made me) go and replace each one of my items myself.
+Remembering my assertion that the store would ‘have’ to re-collect my items, the Holy Spirit told me (made me) to go and replace each one of my items myself.
+Now, that’s humbling.

 When I entered the store, I went to the desk with a smile and went about the business of replacing my stuff.